notesoft/firebird/doc/sql.extensions/README.builtin_functions.txt

 Example:
     select maxvalue(v1, v2, 10) from x;

+Notes:
+    This function is a legacy name for the SQL-compliant GREATEST function.
+They work identically.

 --------
 MINVALUE
 --------

 Function:
-    Returns the minimun value of a list of values.
+    Returns the minimum value of a list of values.

 Format:
     MINVALUE( <value> [, <value> ...] )

 Example:
     select minvalue(v1, v2, 10) from x;

+Notes:
+    This function is a legacy name for the SQL-compliant LEAST function.
+They work identically.

 ---